Mobile Search Menu

 Coho salmon, oftentimes referred to as silver salmon for their silver skins, are native to the north Pacific Ocean, with a territory that stretches from Japan and Russia to Alaska and down the North American coastline to northern California.
 SPC has 50 to 60 trollers in California, Pillen says, though the fishery there has been stalled for the past two years due to conservation efforts.

-There are no such concerns in Alaska, where there aren’t currently any quotas or limits for catching Coho.
+There are no such concerns in Alaska, where there aren’t currently any quotas or limits for catching coho.
 The Alaska Department of Fish & Game monitors the population and can control the harvest with closures when necessary.
 SPC’s fleet fishes from Yakutat down to the Canadian border, Pillen says, adding, “It’s a huge area.”

 Despite the distances, SPC has a five-day trip limit.
 The boats load up on ice at the Sitka facility before heading out to the fishing grounds.
 Once a fish is brought on board, it’s bled out and then put on ice within 30 minutes, according to Pillen.
 The vessels either return to Sitka to begin the processing or offload to tenders that meet the boats in harbors and buy the fish before bringing it to SPC’s facility.

-SPC processes the Coho as “H&G,” or headed and gutted (where the head and guts are removed but the fins and scales are left intact), or cut into fillets and portions, or canned, and sells to companies like Vital Choice.
+SPC processes the coho as “H&G,” or headed and gutted (where the head and guts are removed but the fins and scales are left intact), or cut into fillets and portions, or canned, and sells to companies like Vital Choice.

 Coho salmon en escabeche on toasted baguette.
 Escabeche is a dish where you fry fish or meat in oil then marinate in a spicy sauce and served cold.